cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 == Suggestions ==
-If you have any suggestions concerning how to improve YITH Woocommerce Request A Quote, you can [write to us](mailto:plugins@yithemes.com "Your Inspiration"), so that we can improve YITH Woocommerce Request A Quote.
+If you have any suggestions concerning how to improve YITH Request a Quote for WooCommerce, you can [write to us](mailto:plugins@yithemes.com "Your Inspiration"), so that we can improve YITH Request a Quote for WooCommerce.